AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 First Accident Forgiveness

 With its First Accident Forgiveness program, Erie won’t increase your premium after your first accident as long as you’ve been a customer for at least three years.
-And unlike some insurance providers, Erie doesn’t charge extra for this perk.
+Unlike some insurance providers, Erie doesn’t charge extra for this perk, and in some states, the three-year wait period does not even apply.

 Where Is Erie Available?